 The process begins with the European Commission requesting ACER to develop Framework Guidelines in a particular area.
 While non-binding from a legal perspective, Framework Guidelines set the baseline against which rules must be developed and act as the benchmark against which proposals are assessed.
 Within 6 months, ACER must provide clear and objective principles for developing the Network Code, consult on the Framework Guideline and submit the Framework Guideline to the European Commission.

 The European Commission then requests ENTSO-E to develop and submit a Network Code in line with the Framework Guideline to ACER within a 12 month period.
-Within this period ENTSO-E is expected to engage with a broad range of stakeholders to ensure it comes up with a balaNetwork Codeed set of proposals.
+Within this period ENTSO-E is expected to engage with a broad range of stakeholders to ensure it comes up with a balanced set of proposals.

 Once the proposed Network Code is submitted to ACER, it must then provide a ‘reasoned opinion’ as to whether the Network Code is in line with the Framework Guidelines and, once it is satisfied this is the case, it may also recommend the adoption of the Network Code to the European Commission.
 This process is shown below.